webpack/stylelint-webpack-plugin/README.md

 - Default: `true`

-Will cause the module build to fail if there are any errors, to disable set to `false`.
+Will cause the module build to fail if there are any errors.
+To disable, set to `false`.

 #### `failOnWarning`